pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## recall recalled (d) (reg)
 * As I recall...
+* They recalled the car because of faulty brakes.

 ## refund refunded (id) (reg)
 * The hotel refunded our money.